#include <morph/Random.h>

 Intervals

-This pages uses the common mathematical notation for intervals:
+This page uses the common mathematical notation for intervals:

 • [a,b) for a semi-closed interval which includes values from and including a up to, but not including b.